 There are many groups that cater to expats, with excursions and regular activities to network socially.
-There are many excellent language schools available as well for those who wish to learn French or Dutch.
+There are also many excellent language schools available as well for those who wish to learn French or Dutch.

 Check out the American Club of Brussels in the heart of the city.
-They offer networking opportunities and regular events and activities, including its famous Brussels Super Bowl Party in early February every year.
+They offer networking opportunities as well as regular events and activities, including its famous Brussels Super Bowl Party in early February every year.

-Other community-focused clubs include: the Expats Club Brussels, which has a stated aim of ‘helping expats feel at home quickly by connecting them online and through a variety of local events and trips in Belgium and surrounding countries’; the American Women’s Club (located out of town and open to women and men of any nationality) where members can access hands-on information on living, working, studying or traveling in Brussels; the British and Commonwealth Women’s Club of Brussels, which offers activities and advice for women recently arrived in the city; the Women’s International Club of Brussels, which offers cultural and recreational activities with the aim of ‘welcoming and assisting newcomers to Belgium’; and the Canadian Club of Belgium and the Australian Society.
+Other community-focused clubs include: the Expats Club Brussels, which has a stated aim of ‘helping expats feel at home quickly by connecting them online as well as through a variety of local events and trips in Belgium and surrounding countries’; the American Women’s Club where members can access hands-on information on living, working, studying or traveling in Brussels; the British and Commonwealth Women’s Club of Brussels, which offers activities and advice for women; the Women’s International Club of Brussels, which offers cultural as well as recreational activities; and the Canadian Club of Belgium and the Australian Society.

 If members’ clubs are not your thing, join one of the regular meetups organized across the city catering to like-minded people.
 How about a meetup for international mums and dads in the city?
-It’s a fantastic way for expat parents in Brussels, and their kids, to make new friends.
+It’s a fantastic way for expat parents in Brussels, as well as their kids, to make new friends.

 Most international schools also have extensive after school and weekend activities that the whole family can participate in.

 There’s an array of online resources catering to expats in Brussels.
-Check out Brussels Expats and Expats in Brussels for information, advice or even to buy and sell stuff, or for a listing of companies offering Brussels expat services.
+Check out Brussels Expats and Expats in Brussels for information, advice as well as even buying and selling stuff, or for a listing of companies offering Brussels expat services.